 There has never been a better time to start investing in real estate.
 Due to the crash of the housing market, properties are available at record low prices.
 That means that it’s the perfect time to make that move into the affordable home of your dreams.
 Eventually, the housing market will rise, and you could even profit from your investment.

 If you put the prior tips to use, you will buy a home much more easily and smoothly.
 Be prepared for a variety of situations that may arise during the process of purchasing your home.

 Find an honest, reputable partner that can be trusted when looking for an expensive, large commercial piece of real estate.
 Having a partner makes it easier to get a loan if you need one to purchase the property.
 You may need a co-signer to get a down payment, and credit to buy some commercial real estate.

 There are tremendous opportunities for small businesses and social entrepreneurs to support their communities through community foundations, donor advised funds and other means of giving back.
-Find the neighborhoods in Pittsburgh, Pennsylvania where you can make the most impact on education in the community.
+Find the neighborhoods in Los Angeles , California where you can make the most impact on children in the community.